torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-g-fbuf.rst

 	and the kernel will always set this to NULL.
 	For *Video Output Overlays*
-	the driver will return a valid base address, so applications can find the corresponding Linux framebuffer device (see :ref:`osd`).
+	the driver will return a valid base address, so applications can find the corresponding GNU/Linux framebuffer device (see :ref:`osd`).
 For *Video Capture Overlays* this field will always be NULL.
     * - struct